IDMNYU/audiolab/docs/synths.md

 #### Dust / Dirt

 The **Dust / Dirt** module is the one part of the 2019 Shelfisizer that generates AC voltage ("audio").
-It has to modes, allowing it to act either as a pulse triggered, noisy 6-voice drum machine (DIRT), or as a six-channel noise generator with specific characteristics for each channel (DUST).
+It has two modes, allowing it to act either as a pulse triggered, noisy 6-voice drum machine (DIRT), or as a six-channel noise generator with specific characteristics for each channel (DUST).

 <img src = "./img/shelfisizer2019_3.png" width="30%" title="Dust / Dirt" alt="Dust / Dirt">